Developer Guide

 Use cases

-(For all use cases below, the System is FastTrack
+(For all use cases below, the System is FastTrack and the Actor is the user, unless specified otherwise)

 Precondition: The user has launched the FastTrack application